folio-org/docs/content/en/docs/Metadata/Inventory/_index.md

 4. In the **Confirm item status ** dialog, click **Confirm**.
 The item record is updated and its Item status changes to the value selected.

 Note: See **[Platform Essentials](../../platform-essentials/item-status/itemstatus/)** for more information on Item status.

+## Creating a new order

+1. [Find the instance](#searching-for-a-record) for which you want to add an order.
+2. In the **Instance record details** pane, click **Actions \> New order**.
+3. In the **Create order** dialog box, you can enter an existing PO number to add a new purchase order line to an existing purchase order: [Orders > Adding an order line to an order](../../#acquisitions/orders--adding-an-order-line-to-an-order), or leave the PO number field black to create a new purchase order and purchase order line: [Orders > Creating an order](../../#acquisitions/orders--creating-an-order)

 ## Creating a new request